ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-tship ou the spot, but the place not
-suiting a formal declaration the exigen­
 cy suggested the following plan: He
 politely handed his fair neighbor a Bi­
 ble, open, with a pin stuck in the fol­